-In 2019, the Board of Supervisors adopted the OC CARES Justice through Prevention and Intervention 2025 Vision, which linked the county justice systems and systems of care to provide justice-impacted and at-risk individuals with the services designed to promote self-determination and facilitate successful reentry.
-The 2025 Vision is structured around five pillars (prevention, courts, in-custody, reentry, juvenile & TAY), each having overarching goals assigned to specific departments with identified action items to be completed.
-The Reentry Pillar focuses on providing accessible and supportive services to justice-involved individuals to assist with a positive transition into the community.
-The following highlights all the reentry projects in progress and their current status with completion and implementation on target by the end of 2025.
+In 2019, the Board of Supervisors adopted the OC CARES Justice through Prevention and Intervention 2025 Vision, which linked the county justice systems and systems of care to provide justice-impacted and atrisk individuals with the services designed to promote self-determination and facilitate successful reentry.
+Projects identified focus on providing accessible and supportive services to justice-involved individuals to assist with a positive transition into the community.
+The following highlights the reentry projects in progress, the status, and estimated completion date.